Organic Law of the State Council

 The Organic Law of the State Council of the People's Republic of China is a law concerning the organization of the State Council.
 The law was first passed by the fifth session of the 5th National People's Congress, the national legislature, on 10 December 1982 and came into effect on that day.
-It was revised on 11 March 2024 by the second session of the 14th National People's Congress, including several provisions that strengthened the leadership of the Chinese Communist Party.
+It was revised on 11 March 2024 by the second session of the 14th National People's Congress, including several provisions that strengthened the leadership role of the Chinese Communist Party over the State Council.

 Legislative history

 The first session of the 1st National People's Congress passed the Organization Law of the State Council of the People's Republic of China in September 1954.
 The Organic Law of the State Council was adopted at the fifth session of the 5th National People's Congress on 10 December 1982, and promulgated and implemented on the same day by Chairman of the Standing Committee of the National People's Congress Ye Jianying.

-On 25 December 2023, the “Draft Amendment to the Organic Law of the State Council” was submitted to the meeting for deliberation by the 7th session of the Standing Committee of the 14th National People’s Congress.
-In December, the “Organic Law of the State Council of the People’s Republic of China (Second Draft for Revision)” was released and public opinions were solicited.
+On 25 December 2023, the "Draft Amendment to the Organic Law of the State Council" was submitted to the meeting for deliberation by the 7th session of the Standing Committee of the 14th National People's Congress.
+In December, the "Organic Law of the State Council of the People's Republic of China (Second Draft for Revision)" was released and public opinions were solicited.
 On 5 March 2024, at the second session of the 14th National People's Congress, NPCSC Vice Chairman Li Hongzhong made an explanation on the draft amendments.
 On 11 March 2024, President Xi Jinping signed Presidential Order No. 21, which stipulates that the Organic Law of the State Council has been revised and adopted at the Second Session of and will come into force on the date of promulgation.
 The drafts included several provisions that strengthened the leadership of the Chinese Communist Party.